PranchalTripathi/Frontendproject/README.md

-It is a portfolio which describes my skills Education.
+It is a portfolio which describes my skills and Education.